ajk22/ClassWork1/README.md

 # ClassWork1
-Class work for IST 210, practicing with using Google Collab
+Class work for IST 210, practicing with using Google Colab